Confidence Interval

 This is telling us that the point estimate of the average wait time is 45 minutes with an error of +/- 5.8 minutes.
 There is 99% certainty that the interval {41.5 minutes to 48.5 minutes} contains the true process mean.
 There is a 1% chance that this decision is wrong.

-What would happen to the width of the interval if you selected to use only a level 90% confidence interval?
+What would happen to the width of the CI if you selected to use only a level of 90%?

-If you want to almost guarantee that your interval contains the true popluation mean, then you would want to include every value in the interval, so the confidence interval spreads as the the level of confidence desired increases.
+If you want to nearly guarantee that your interval contains the true population mean, then you would want to include every value in the interval, so the interval spreads as the level of confidence desired increases.

-As confidence level increases, the interval spreads.
+As CI increases, the interval spreads.
 As sample size increases, the interval narrows (more representative of the entire population).

 Suppose you have the following data: